Rayrsn/Discord-Custom-RPC/README.md

 ## Running from source
 1. Make sure you have Python 3 installed.
-2. Run `python pip install -r requirements.txt` or `python3 -m pip install --requirement requirements.txt` if you're on Linux.
+2. Run `python pip install -r requirements.txt` or `python3 -m pip install --requirement requirements.txt` if you're on Linux or Mac.
-3. Then run `python main.py` or `python3 main.py` if you're on linux.
+3. Then run `python main.py` or `python3 main.py` if you're on Linux or Mac.
 ## Building from source
 1. Follow steps 1 and 2 from the previous section.
-2. Install PyInstaller by running `python pip install pyinstaller` or `python3 -m pip install pyinstaller` if you're on Linux.
+2. Install PyInstaller by running `python pip install pyinstaller` or `python3 -m pip install pyinstaller` if you're on Linux or Mac.
-3. Run `python pyinstaller --noconsole --onefile --icon=icon.ico main.py` or `python3 pyinstaller --noconsole --onefile --icon=icon.ico main.py` if you're on Linux.
+3. Run `python pyinstaller --noconsole --onefile --icon=icon.ico main.py` or `python3 pyinstaller --noconsole --onefile --icon=icon.ico main.py` if you're on Linux or Mac.
 (Replace <b> icon.ico </b> with your own icon)
 4. Move `config.json` and the .bmp files to the directory.
 ## Features
 * Automatically loads the last used RPC.